Nguyenkhanh98/optimize-schedules/README.md

 ## With batch file
 1. Run ```build.bat``` file to build
-2. Add input file inside ./dist and edit its path as last argument in run.bat file
+2. Add input file and edit its path as last argument in run.bat file
+- The ```input file``` must be everywhere inside ./dist
+- Change ```input file path```in the last argument of run script in run.bat

 3. Run ```run.bat``` file to run project